5/7/2025

 Executive Chairman and CEO

 I'm sorry, I missed the first part of the question.
-You said how many more levers on the gross cost?
+You said how many more levers on the growth?
 Cost discipline.
 Oh, on the cost.
 You know, listen, I think it's something that is just ingrained in our culture.
-Continuous improvement, operating efficiency.
-We're continuously looking for ways to get more efficient.
-I mean, if you look at our auto approval rate, year over year went from .4% to 78.6%.
+Continuous improvement, operating efficiency, We're continuously looking for ways to get more efficient.
+I mean, if you look at our auto approval rate year over year, went from 73.4% to 78.6%.
 And that's really, you know, that's not just one silver bullet.
 That's really just the business operating more efficiently, getting more customers through without human interaction.
 It's something we strive to continuously, incrementally improve on a quarter by quarter basis.
-And then also, you know, find operating efficiencies.
-With the AI revolution coming, there's definitely gonna be opportunities to continue to improve operational efficiencies.
-But we wanna do it the right way.
-And we're not looking to just replace all humans.
-We're looking to do it to provide a better customer experience and higher customer satisfaction to our customers.
-We already lead the industry with our 80 NPS and our 90% or 90% CSAT.
-So we view it as a way to help with the origination process, make it smoother for our consumers and then also service them better on the backend.
+And then also, you know, find operating efficiencies With the AI revolution coming, there's definitely going to be opportunities to continue to improve operational efficiencies, but we want to do it the right way.
+We're not looking to just replace all humans.
+We're looking to do it to provide a better customer experience and higher customer satisfaction. to our customers.
+We already lead the industry with our 80 NPS and our 90% or 90% CSAT, so we view it as a way to help with the origination process, make it smoother for our consumers, and then also service them better on the back end.

 speaker